 Leon is an experienced solicitor who holds the following degrees:

 Leon has substantial experience in litigation, personal injury and family matters.
-He has appeared in the Supreme Court of Queensland, the District Court of Queensland, the Magistrates Court of Queensland and the Federal Magistrates Court (now the Federal Circuit Court of Australia) on many occasions.
+He has appeared in the Supreme Court of Queensland, the District Court of Queensland, the Magistrates Court of Queensland and the Federal Circuit Court of Australia (now the Federal Circuit and Family Court of Australia) on many occasions.
 He has had carriage of many personal injury matters, but Queensland legislation prohibits us from discussing the outcomes he has negotiated for his clients.

 In 2010, Leon instructed Counsel for the Plaintiff in the trial of Amos v Wiltshire QDC 138, a case in which a Barrister-at-law was sued for professional negligence.
 Although the Plaintiff was successful at first instance, the result was later overturned on appeal with a retrial ordered.